Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 ### Error text

 It is possible to force the text area's error state by setting the `error-text` attribute to a custom error message.
-Note that any current error state will be overriden by `error-text` (and, if applicable, restored once it is removed).
+Note that any current error state will be overridden by `error-text` (and, if applicable, restored once it is removed).

 - Type: `string`
 - Default: `undefined`